sequenceiq/slider/src/site/markdown/rolehistory.md

 This is the callback received when containers have been allocated.
-Due to (apparently) race conditions, the AM may receive duplicate container allocations -Hoya already has to recognize this and currently simply discards any surplus.
+Due to (apparently) race conditions, the AM may receive duplicate container allocations -Slider already has to recognize this and currently simply discards any surplus.

 If the AM tracks outstanding requests made for specific hosts, it